Last Updated: October 31, 2024

 United Kingdom

-What is Pete Townshend's Net Worth?
+What Is Pete Townshend's Net Worth?

 Pete Townshend is an English rock musician, composer, multi-instrumentalist, vocalist, songwriter, and author who has a net worth of $150 million.
-Townshend is best known for being the co-founder, leader, and guitarist for the Who, one of the most popular and successful rock bands of recent memory.
+Pete Townshend is best known for being the co-founder, leader, and guitarist for The Who, one of the most popular and successful rock bands of recent memory.
 Along with contributing to the music of this band, Pete is also the principal songwriter.
 In total, Townshend has written over 100 songs for the band.

 In addition to his musical exploits, Townshend is an established writer, having authored several essays, articles, books, scripts, and many other projects.
 In 1990, he was inducted into the Rock and Roll Hall of Fame.
 Today, Pete is considered one of the greatest guitarists of all time.
 He has won countless awards over the course of his career.